hstroetgen/sc_somanet-base/README.rst

 Support
 =======

-Issues may be submitted via the Issues tab in this github repo.
+Issues may be submitted via the Issues tab in this GitHub repository.
 Response to any issues submitted as at the discretion of the maintainer for this line.

 Required software (dependencies)
 ================================